MarcBoule/ImpromptuModular/README.md

 <a id="modules"></a>
 ## Modules

-Each module is available in light (Classic) or dark (Dark-Valor) panels, selectable by right-clicking the module in Rack.
+Each module is available in light (Classic) or dark (Dark-valor) panels, selectable by right-clicking the module in Rack.

 * [BigButtonSeq](#big-button-seq): 6-channel 64-step trigger sequencer based on the infamous BigButton by Look Mum No Computer.